 - Release of talofibular, calcaneofibular, and deep portion of deltoid ligaments release

-- Release of distal tibial and fibula ligaments
+- Release of distal tibial and fibular ligaments

 - Posterior release of the subtalar joint